- Retirees may benefit from higher standard deductions and lower tax rates.

 - Some deductions have been eliminated or altered.

-If you are retired and thinking about your tax situation, you may wonder what the new tax law will mean for you.
-Most of the changes from the tax law go into effect in 2018.
+If you are retired and thinking about your tax situation, you may wonder what last year's tax reform will mean for you.
+Most of the changes from the tax law went into effect in 2018.
 The new tax brackets, tax rates, rules for itemized deductions could all impact retirees.
 At the same time, the law left the rules for capital gains, tax loss harvesting, Social Security, and required distributions unchanged.

 Will senior citizens still get a higher standard deduction?